randomsupern0va/webdrivercamp-learning-python/python_loops_and_more/README.md

-This project is a practice with more complex work in Python including loops, data structures, import & modules
+This project is a practice with Python loops